 It can be hard to distinguish between speech and language delay in young children.
 A child who understands things and can express their needs (maybe by pointing or signing) but isn’t speaking as many words as they should may have an isolated speech delay.

-Signs and symptoms of ASD vary, but usually include delayed speech and language skills and difficulty communicating and interacting with others.
-Each child will have a unique pattern of behavior with differing levels of severity.
-Some symptoms include:
+Signs and symptoms of ASD vary, but usually include delayed speech and language skills and challenges communicating and interacting with others.

-- resistance to cuddling or playing with others
+- dislike of cuddling or playing with others

 - lack of facial expression